Sachin9x/Sachin9x/README.md

 - 👋 Hi, I’m @Sachin9x
 - 👀 I’m interested in data visualization
 - 🌱 I’m currently learning Data analytical skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python learning
-- 📫 How to reach me ...
+- 📫 How to reach me sachin9x@ymail.com

 <!---
 Sachin9x/Sachin9x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.